top of page

 • Can eccentric training help with weight loss?

-Yes, by increasing muscle mass and improving metabolic rate, ir can be an effective component of a weight management program.
+Yes, by increasing muscle mass and improving metabolic rate, it can be an effective component of a weight management program.

 • How often should I perform eccentric exercises?